unknown137-dimas/RemoteDAQ/README.md

     ```
     USER ALL=(ALL) NOPASSWD:ALL
     ```
-2. Check wireless interface name for setup process with command below, It should start with `wlp` or anything similar, please check your OS documentation.
+2. [OPTIONAL] Check wireless interface name for setup process with command below, It should start with `wlp` or anything similar, please check your OS documentation.
     ```
     ip link show
     ```
-4. Change `setup.sh` script permission:
+3. Change `setup.sh` script permission:
     ```
     chmod +x setup.sh
     ```
-5. Run `setup.sh` command:
+4. Run `setup.sh` command:
     ```
     sudo ./setup.sh
     ```
+    If you want to configure it with wireless instead of wired, run this command instead after checking your wireless interface name using the command in step 2 above:
+    ```
+    sudo ./setup.sh -w
+    ```
-6. Fill the prompt accordingly.
+5. Fill the prompt accordingly.
-7. Wait until finished.
+6. Wait until finished.